ubaid4j/Cloud-Native-App-Spring-Boot/resource/effective-java/readme.md

 - Add `static` modifier to a member class that does not require access to an enclosing instance
   - instance member class have a hidden extra reference to its enclosing instance which take time and space
   - We can have possible memory leaks when we use instance member class as the enclosing instance being retained though it is eligible for GC
+#### ITEM 25: LIMIT SOURCE FILES TO A SINGLE TOP-LEVEL CLASS
+- Never put multiple top level classes or interfaces in a single source file

 ## Extra notes
 ### Java Bean Pattern